selfishprimate/ux-design-resources/README.md

 - [UI vs UX: What's the Difference?](https://www.figma.com/resource-library/difference-between-ui-and-ux/) — Figma's guide to the distinction.
 - [Stanford Web Credibility Research](https://credibility.stanford.edu/) — How visual design affects trust.
 - [Why You Only Need to Test with 5 Users](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/) — Jakob Nielsen's classic on usability testing sample sizes.
+- [Design-Pattern Guidelines: Study Guide](https://www.nngroup.com/articles/design-pattern-guidelines/): Unsure how to design and implement user-interface patterns?
+Use this collection of links to our content about specific patterns.

 ---